Self-Censoring

 As a guest in Germany, I walk a precarious path bordering assimilation at one turn and trespassing at the next.
 To be welcome here and to remain, I have to follow the rules.

-Self-Censoring is a process of auditing my archive of over 177,000 digital images to meet the expectations of German law.
-The installation uses magnifying glasses and heat from the sun to redact depictions of people I have photographed in public space in Germany without their prior-given consent.
-In doing so, the rights of these individuals to develop his or her personality is ensured, albeit at the cost of a little censorship.
+Self-Censoring is my strategy for responding to this inner conflict, and my confrontation with the man in Neu-Hohenschönhausen.
+It is both an installation and a process for auditing my digital photography archive to meet German cultural and legal expectations.
+The installation uses magnifying glasses and heat from the sun to redact depictions of people I have photographed in public spaces in Germany over the past 8 years without their prior-given consent.
+In doing so, the rights of these individuals to privacy are ensured (albeit at the cost of a little censorship).

 Editions: